EHTJulia/ScatteringOptics.jl/docs/src/tutorials/refractive.md

 ```@example 1
 # Produce the scattered image
-im_a = scatter(rps, im; noise_screen=noise_screen)
+im_a = scatter_image(rps, im; noise_screen=noise_screen)

 # Plot source image
 imageviz(im_a, size=(600, 500), colormap=:afmhot)
 ```

 If you completely randomize the process, you can skip the step to generate `noise_screen` and specify it in the argument of [scatter_image](@ref) method.
 In this case, the screen will be automatically generated inside [scatter_image](@ref) method.

 There is a quick shortcut bypassing the noise screen generation, which has a less flexibility and a larger overhead for iterative processes.

 ```@example 1
 # Produce scattered image with observing wavelength .13 cm